Distortion coefficients of the $\alpha$-Grushin plane: Introduction

+To achieve this goal, it will be important to study the geodesics of $\mathds{G}_\alpha$ in depth.
+Because of the lack of a natural connection in sub-Riemannian geometry, geodesics are obtained with Pontryagin's maximum principle.
+This is the Hamiltonian point of view: a normal minimising path between two points can be lifted to one on the cotangent bundle that satisfies Hamilton's equations.
 The geodesics of the $\alpha$-Grushin plane were first studied by Li and Chang in \cite{ligrushin}.
-They are expressed with a generalisation of trigonometric functions, defined as inverses of special functions.
-Section \ref{gentrigunc} and \ref{geodagrushin} are devoted to these topics while in Section \ref{cutlocusagrushin}, we use an extended Hadamard technique to find the cut locus of the geodesics.
-In what follows, the notation $\mathrm{Cut}(q_0)$ stands for the set of cut locci of $q_0$, i.e. the set of points in $\mathbb{G}_\alpha$ where the geodesics starting at $q_0$ stop being minimizing.
+They are expressed with a generalisation of trigonometric functions, defined as inverses of some special functions. \cref{gentrigunc} and \cref{geodagrushin} are devoted to these topics while in \cref{cutlocusagrushin}, we use an extended Hadamard technique to find the cut loci of $\mathds{G}_\alpha$.
+The notation $\mathrm{Cut}(q_0)$ stands for the set of cut loci of $q_0$, i.e. the set of points in $\mathds{G}_\alpha$ where the geodesics starting at $q_0$ stop being minimising.